 General Kitchen Lighting.

 General lighting, sometimes called decorative lighting is the main lighting source in any space and the kitchen is no exception.
 It should be bright enough to illuminate the space on its own and includes natural daylight.
-In most kitchens this would normally be a ceiling mounted fitting of some sort.
+In most kitchens this would normally be a ceiling light of some sort.
 This type of lighting is the most difficult to advise on due to the many differences in each kitchen.
-As a general rule of thumb, it is likely to be either recessed down lights, fluorescent lights, spotlights or a ceiling pendant.
+As a general rule of thumb, it is likely to be either recessed down lights, fluorescent lights, spotlights or a kitchen pendant.

 Kitchen Down Lights.